 3) Choose whether to include only the primary diagnosis code or up to four diagnosis codes from the dropdown at the bottom of the page.

 4) Click the Submit Claims button.

 Occasionally, you may see red or yellow warnings on the Submit Electronic Claims page.

 A red warning indicates there is an error with the information on the claim that needs to be fixed before the claim can be submitted.
 To correct these errors, click on the hyperlinked appointment information to edit the corresponding data, or, when applicable, click on the hyperlinked text in the warning to be taken to the appropriate page in TherapyNotes to make your corrections.

 A yellow warning appears to indicate potential discrepancies in claim information or other non-crucial concerns.
 For instance, this may appear when you are billing as a supervisor but one claim is billing as the rendering clinician, or when a client has hospitalization dates inputted.
 You can still submit a claim with the yellow error if the information is correct.

 - Once a claim has been created, track its status with Electronic Claim History

 - If a claim is rejected, read Resubmit Electronic Claims

-- If a claim is paid, see how much you were paid with Electronic Remittance Advice
+- If a claim is paid, see how much you were paid with What Is Electronic Remittance Advice